Posted on July 22, 2020

 At NEWPP, Victaulic was able to provide ideal solutions and reduce risk to the expansion of the existing water treatment facility.
 Victaulic products, such as Dynamic Movement Joints, AGS, and Bolted Split Sleeves, are being utilized throughout the expansion efforts.
 The grooved technology of the products is ideal for this project because of their ability to accommodate settlement in confined spaces as well as providing solutions for the system construction.

-“In Texas, the complex challenges of the changing water demands and supply requires innovated infrastructure solutions” according to Victaulic’s Dillon Thomas.
-As a Water and Wastewater Specialist for Victaulic in Texas, Thomas has been highly involved in helping to provide solutions to the complex challenges.
+“In Texas, the complex challenges of the changing water demands and supply requires innovated infrastructure solutions” according to Victaulic’s Craig West.
+As an Infrastructure Manager for Victaulic in Texas, West has been highly involved in helping to provide solutions to the complex challenges.
 “The use of Victaulic’s solutions for the Infrastructure market support Texas’s ever-changing need to evolve and meet the current and future water demands.”

 Click here to learn more about Victaulic’s Dynamic Movement Joint.